-On the main drag is the vast theater (teatro).
-One of the oldest brick theaters anywhere, it's still used for concerts today.
-The three rows of marble steps near the orchestra used to be for big shots.
+On the main drag is Ostia's vast theater, one of the oldest brick theaters anywhere — and it's still used for concerts today.
+Three rows of marble steps near the orchestra still stand out; they used to be for big shots.

 The Forum Baths, a huge, government-subsidized complex, were the city's social nerve center.
 Fine marble steps — great for lounging — led to the pools.
 People used olive oil rather than soap to wash, so the water needed to be periodically skimmed by servants.
 From the viewpoint overlooking the Baths of Neptune you can see a fine mosaic of Neptune riding four horses through roller-coaster waves.

-Along Via Casa di Diana is the House of Diana, a great example of insulae (multi-storied tenement complexes where the lower middle-class lived) and an inn called the Insula of the Thermopolium.
-If you belly up to this tavern's bar you'll see a small sink, shelves once used to display food and drinks for sale, and scant remains of wall paintings.
+A structure called the House of Diana is a great example of insulae: multi-storied tenement complexes where the lower middle-class lived.
+Nearby is the Insula of the Thermopolium, a tavern where, if you belly up to its bar, you can see a small sink, shelves once used to display food and drinks for sale, and scant remains of wall paintings.

 A meander down Ostia's back lanes is a veritable archaeological scavenger hunt.
-Look for hidden bits of fresco, preserved mosaic flooring, and millstones for grinding grain back when business was booming.
+If you visit, keep your eyes peeled for hidden bits of fresco, preserved mosaic flooring, and millstones for grinding grain back when business was booming.

 The key to enjoying sights from ancient Rome is to resurrect all that rubble in your mind.
 A quick trip out to Rome's ancient port helps do just that, making it more likely that your hours climbing through the wonders of ancient Rome will give you goose bumps rather than heatstroke.